 - Maple syrup – or agave syrup.
 I didn’t try the recipe with any other liquid sweetener.

 - Coconut oil – this is a gluten-free shortbread cookie recipe with coconut oil.
 Coconut oil is a great plant-based fat to make crunchy vegan cookies.
 You can use refined coconut oil to avoid the coconut flavor from the oil.
-Don’t replace with any other oil, or the cookies would be way too soft.
+Don’t replace it with any other oil, or the cookies would be way too soft.

 Of course, you can add a few flavorsome ingredients to add flavor to these healthy vegan shortbread cookies.
 I highly recommend it, but if you want to keep the recipe simple, and make plain shortbread cookies, don’t bother adding these little extra ingredients.